dcSpark/minecraft-mcp/mcp-server/README.md

 An MCP (Model Context Protocol) server that exposes Minecraft bot skills as tools that AI agents can call.
 Control Minecraft bots through standardized AI interfaces!

+> **Note on npm Package**: While this package is published to npm as `@fundamentallabs/minecraft-mcp`, it currently requires running from the source repository due to its dependency on compiled skill files.
+Running via `npx @fundamentallabs/minecraft-mcp` will result in a "skill implementation not found" error.
+Please follow the installation instructions below to run from source.

 ## Features

 - 🤖 **Full Bot Control** - Spawn and control Minecraft bots through AI agents